24 Incredibly helpful tips to save money on travel

 9. Travel off-peak

-We took a 3 night trip to Ibiza from London in the low season and all-up, including flights and accommodation for the two of us, it cost us $300!
+I took a 3-night trip to Ibiza from London in the low season, and all up, including flights and accommodation, it cost me AUD$300!
 Travelling in the off-season can be a lot of fun and can save you a bundle.
 Also, you get to see the quiet side of a destination and experience it in a way most others won’t.

 Flying into Los Cabos ©Little Grey Box